Psychology

 PSY 345 Research Seminar: Feminist Perspective on Psychological Science (4 Credits)

 Research Seminar.
-In this advanced methods course, we study feminist empirical approaches to psychological research.
+In this advanced methods course, students study feminist empirical approaches to psychological research.
 The first part considers several key feminist empiricist philosophies of science, including positivist, experiential and discursive approaches.
 The second part focuses on conceptualizations of gender beyond difference-based approaches and their operationalization in recent empirical articles.
-The capstone will be an application of feminist perspectives on psychological science to two group projects-quantitative and qualitative, respectively-in the domain of health and well-being.
-Prerequisites: PSY 202 and (PSY 140 or 266).
+The capstone is an application of feminist perspectives on psychological science to two group projects-quantitative and qualitative, respectively-in the domain of health and well-being.
+Prerequisites: PSY 202 and (PSY 140 or PSY 266).
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required.

 Fall, Spring, Alternate Years